Nicola D'Onofrio

-Venerable Nicola D'Onofrio (March 24, 1943 - June 12, 1964) was a Catholic seminiarian and member of the Camillian order from Abruzzo, Italy who was declared Venerable by Pope Francis in 2013.
+Venerable Nicola D'Onofrio (March 24, 1943 – June 12, 1964) was a Catholic Seminarian and member of the Camillian order from Abruzzo, Italy who was declared Venerable by Pope Francis in 2013.

 Early life

 Nicola D'Onofrio was born in Villamagna, Italy to Giovanni and Virginia Ferrara D'Onofrio.
-His interest in the Camillians began when he was a child because of his fascination with the large red cross on their religious habit.
-When he was ten years old a Camillian priest invited him to join the Camillian students in Rome, however his parents felt he was unready.
+His interest in the Camillians began in his childhood when he saw the large red cross on their religious habit.
+When he was ten years old a Camillian priest invited him to join the Camillian students in Rome.
 After studying for one year, his parents gave him permission to join the Camillian school.
 He entered the school on the feast day of Saint Thérèse of Lisieux.

 Religious Life

-D'Onofrio was known for his humble and friendly character and smiling disposition.
-He was a diligent student and gained the admiration of his teachers.
-In 1961, he took his simple religious vows.
-He developed a devotion to Saint Thérèse of Lisieux and received the Eucharist daily.
-He studied in depth the works of Saint Camillus de Lellis, the founder of his order and dedicated the majority of his time to the needs of his religious community.
+D'Onofrio took his simple religious vows.
+He was devoted to Saint Thérèse of Lisieux and received daily Eucharist.
+He studied the works of Saint Camillus de Lellis, the founder of his order, and dedicated time to the needs of his religious community.